 What are the benefits of becoming a volunteer?

 Volunteering is a very personal thing and people do it for many different reasons.
-Generally speaking, our volunteers tell us they gain experience, confidence and self esteem.
+Our existing team of more than 100 volunteers gain as much as they give from volunteering.

 "Being part of a team", "a sense of achievement", "giving something back", “personal learning and development”, “making new friends”, “gaining valuable experience”, “socialising”, “making a difference” - these are the main aspects commonly listed by our team as highlights of volunteering.